acorg/slurm-pipeline/README.md

 ## Scripts

-The `bin` directory of this repo contains two Python scripts:
+The `bin` directory of this repo contains the following Python scripts:

 * `slurm-pipeline.py` schedules programs to be run in an organized pipeline fashion on a Linux cluster that uses SLURM as a workload manager.